mememe0142/IPTV-Simple-Client-Channels/README.md

 The link to use the playlist will be over here `https://bit.ly/3Bj5L1S` copy and paste the link and it will be on your clipboard!

+# Changelog (v0.4)
+- Removed NBC Local 4 WDIV And Impact The Stream links were kept crashing.
+- Added A Collection Of New Channels!
+I Also added PBS KCET So Cal And Weather Nation!

 # Changelog (v0.3)
 - Added HSN And The Pet Collective Stream on the live list!